 If competitions are of interest to you, we take part in national Chemistry, Physics, Maths and Computer Science challenges as well as competitive essay projects in English and Humanities.

 There is also the weekly in-house tutor quiz!
-Additionally, you could join our Debate Club where topical discussion takes place or the Russell Group, Chess Club or Dungeons and Dragons Club.
+Additionally, you could join our Debate Club where topical discussion takes place or the Russell Group or Chess Club.